treasure-data/digdag/digdag-docs/src/operators.rst

 Secrets
 ~~~~~~~

-:command:`aws.access-key`
+:command:`aws.s3.access-key, aws.access-key`
   The AWS Access Key ID to use when accessing S3.

-:command:`aws.secret-key`
+:command:`aws.s3.secret-key, aws.secret-key`
   The AWS Secret Access Key when accessing S3.

-:command:`aws.sse-key`
+:command:`aws.s3.region, aws.region`
+  An optional explicit AWS Region in which to access S3.

+:command:`aws.s3.endpoint`
+  An optional explicit API endpoint to use when accessing S3.
+This overrides the `aws.region` secret.

+:command:`aws.s3.sse-c-key`
-  An optional Server-Side Encryption key to use when accessing S3.
+  An optional Customer-Provided Server-Side Encryption (SSE-C) key to use when accessing S3.
 Must be Base64 encoded.

-:command:`aws.sse-key-algorithm`
+:command:`aws.s3.sse-c-key-algorithm`
-  An optional Server-Side Encryption key algorithm to use when accessing S3.
+  An optional Customer-Provided Server-Side Encryption (SSE-C) key algorithm to use when accessing S3.

-:command:`aws.sse-key-md5`
+:command:`aws.s3.sse-c-key-md5`
-  An optional MD5 digest of the Server-Side Encryption key algorithm to use when accessing S3.
+  An optional MD5 digest of the Customer-Provided Server-Side Encryption (SSE-C) key to use when accessing S3.
 Must be Base64 encoded.

+For more information about SSE-C, See the `AWS S3 Documentation <http://docs.aws.amazon.com/AmazonS3/latest/dev/ServerSideEncryptionCustomerKeys.html>`_.

 Parameters
 ~~~~~~~~~~